Secrets For Smooth Travel As You Get Older

 As I seem to have that wanderlust gene, and have been fortunate to do quite a bit of traveling over the years it’s simply something that I feel I’m pretty good at explaining!
 How many of you ladies are the travel managers of your own family?
 It seems to be a role that I’ve always had and my husband is pretty chill about whatever I arrange for us.

-Many have never had that opportunity to travel frequently when just starting out living on their own, with a growing family, job opportunities or other obligations.
-Vacations for young families are tough to coordinate and to afford and perhaps were just once a year.
+Many have never had that opportunity to travel frequently when just starting out living on a strict budget, with a growing family, job opportunities or other obligations.
+Vacations for young families are often tough to coordinate and to afford and perhaps were just once a year.
 Those trips might have been geared more to our children, such as a trip to Disneyworld or a local hop to a beach spot for a weekend.

 Deciding when and where to travel is based on many items.
 Are you still working and need to schedule time off?
 What season is best for you based on other obligations?
 What climate are you looking for to either escape or travel to?
-Most people love a warm climate, but how warm is too warm?
+Most people seem to gravitate to a warm climate, but how warm is too warm?
 What are your basic reasons for traveling to a certain destination?

 In traveling as you get older and have less family obligations, have your expectations changed?
 Are you in good enough physical condition to travel as you might like to be or have any limitations?
-I have a list below of how my travel has become more thought out and organized as I travel and hope it will make your travels a positive experience.I am not quite as spontaneous but love every moment of everyday.
+I have a list below of how my travel has become more thought out and organized as I travel and hope it will make your travels a positive experience.I am not quite as spontaneous as in my youth, but try to embrace every moment of everyday when traveling!

 Where To Travel